faiz-lisp/akku/README.md

 ## Dependencies

-Akku.scm currently requires the git, curl and gpg programs.
+Akku.scm currently requires the git and curl programs.
 It has only been tested on GNU/Linux systems.
 Assistance in porting is very welcome.

 ## Installation